crhain/freeCodeCamp-Simon/README.md

 CHANGES AND ADDITIONS
 ==================================================

-1. Add on/off toggle effect to on button by breaking out as above
+0. Panels not working on mobile.
+Sometimes they play sound.
+Sometimes light up.
+Usually not both at same time.
-2. break out other two buttons as well
+1. break out other two buttons as well
-3. Add error if player does not hit a panel within a given amount of time
+2. Add error if player does not hit a panel within a given amount of time
-4. add error sound
+3. add error sound
-5. Add final styling for all components; should use simple layout for mobile and round layout with control in center for desktop and tablet
+4. Add final styling for all components; should use simple layout for mobile and round layout with control in center for desktop and tablet
-6. edit panel sounds and add functionality to play them continuously
+5. edit panel sounds and add functionality to play them continuously

 ## Table of Contents